Libyan coast guard intercepts more than 900 migrants - spokesman

-TRIPOLI Libya's coast guard intercepted 906 migrants off the western city of Sabratha on Friday, a spokesman said.
+TRIPOLI (Reuters) - Libya's coast guard intercepted 906 migrants off the western city of Sabratha on Friday, a spokesman said.

 The migrants were on board several wooden and rubber boats, coast guard spokesman Ayoub Qassem said.
 One of the rubber boats was perforated and nearly submerged, and a wooden boat had its engine missing, he said.